rahulvijay81/rahulvijay81/README.md

 ### 👨‍💻 About Me :
 - 💡 Passionate about building **scalable frontend applications** with modern frameworks.
-- ⚡ Experienced in **React.js, Next.js, Redux, Tailwind CSS, Firebase**, and more.
+- ⚡ Experienced in **React.js, Next.js, Redux, Tailwind CSS**, and more.
 - 🌱 Currently learning **Advanced Backend with Node.js & GraphQL** to strengthen full-stack expertise.
 - 💼 Open to freelancing & collaboration on exciting **React/Next.js projects**.
 - 📫 Reach me at: **rahulvijay8156@gmail.com**